VWWVVW/shuxuejuan/src/question-group.typ

 #let sxj-qg-pcs-tf = (sxj-qg-ins-answer-empty, sxj-qg-add-punc, sxj-qg-add-bracket-empty) + sxj-qg-pcs-basic

 /// Grab questions into one group;
+/// - gutter (length):
+///   When `sxj-qg-ins-answer-empty` is in `preprocessor`,
+///   it's the gutter between two rows of questions;
+///   Otherwise it's the gutter between two rows of content.
+///   TODO/DNF: need to be made clearer in the future,
+///   probably seperated into `row-gutter` and `ans-height`.
 /// - col (int): The number of columns you want for this group of question
 /// - level (int, auto):
 ///   The level for each question,
 ///   when set to auto, it would be the next level of current question level.
-/// - gutter (length):
-///   The gutter between two rows of questions,
-///   or the height for each question's answer.
 /// - preprocessor (array):
 ///   A array of funcs to process contents,
 ///   each func's args and return should be (envs, contents)=>arguments,